 Slightly Foxed to close January 2016

 Robert McCrum – Reasons to look at second-hand books

 Dispatch from Hay-On-Wye, The Financial Times (If the above link takes you to a subscription notice – try Googling ‘Dispatch from Hay-on- Wye Matthew Engel FT’ and you should be able to view the article)

-Here’s what The Wise Owl on Upper Maudlin street looks like now – with a map – it’s the one with the sky blue graphic decor, white surround and white door.
+Here’s what The Wise Owl on Upper Maudlin street looks like now – with a map – it’s the one with opaque vinyl in the windows and some chairs in front.